daces-group/daces-group.github.io/README.md

 ## Topics

 Here are some subject areas we devote our attention to:
-* Trustworthy Statistics and Machine Learning: Data Privacy, Trust, and Security
+* Creating and Auditing Trustworthy Statistics and Machine Learning:
+    * Data Privacy and Security
+    * Data Trust
-* Machine Learning on Structured Data: Relational Learning on Graph, Scientific, and Statistical Databases
+* Machine Learning on Structured Data
+    * Relational Learning on Graphs
+    * Scientific Data
+    * Spatiotemporal and Statistical Databases

 Other Data Engineering topics